ponylang/rfcs/text/0000-expand-math.md

 # Unresolved questions

-+ How expansive should the `math` library (whether that is one package or multiple subpackages) become?
++ How expansive should the `math` library become (whether that is one package or multiple subpackages)?
-+ Does `Rational` mean `Decimal` and/or `Fractional` types are not needed?
++ Does having `Rational` mean `Decimal` and/or `Fractional` types are not needed at the moment?

 ---

 My personal opinion is that the standard `math` library, in any form, should only include elements of no opinion.
-That is to say, a `Rational` is numerator over denominator and any implementation reduces down to that form, meanwhile a `Graph` type could be backed by: adjacency list, adjacency matrix, or incidence matrix and given there are multiple options is better left out of the standard library in favor of community implementations.
+That is to say, a `Rational` is numerator over denominator and any implementation reduces down to that form, meanwhile a `Graph` type could be backed by: adjacency list, adjacency matrix, or incidence matrix, and given there are multiple options is better left out of the standard library in favor of community implementations.